cocolord/edlines_line_segment_detection/README.md

 # Edge drawing line detector (edlines)

 All OpenCV dependencies have been removed.
-Code could be run  independently.
+Code could be run  independently following usage instructio.
 Edge drawing line detector(EDLines) with a scale in vertical and horizonal direction in boundingbox, respectively

-# params
+## Parameters

 __EDLines__ Simple Interface with Scale in Boundingbox

     @param src         				image,single channel.